Xlocsinjr/progProject/README.md

 #### Difficulties
 - There might not be data for every country for chart 2 and 3.
 - For chart 2, only data on UN countries were found.
-Perhaps this chart could be unlinked from the world map, but have a checkbox selection with the UN countries instead.